 BACK TO THE FUTURE.
 Abstract Art in South Africa: Past & Present forms part of an ongoing programme of exhibitions introduced by SMAC to evaluate South African abstraction.
-The gallery first mounted a series of three survey exhibitions in 2007, 2008 and 2009 with a follw up again in 2011.
+The gallery first mounted a series of three survey exhibitions in 2007, 2008 and 2009 with a follow up again in 2011.
 The original Back to the Future exhibition presented in 2013 was the first to juxtapose the work of the pioneer South African abstractionists against that of their 21st century successors, and explore the ways in which a younger generation of artists are adopting and renewing the visual language of abstraction.
-Back to the Future II, the second installment, pursues the same inquiry and includes work by:
+Back to the Future II, the second instalment, pursues the same inquiry and includes work by:

 Barend de Wet

 Paul du Toit

 Helen A. Pritchard

 The question of why abstraction is enjoying such a surprising resurgence world-wide, demands an historical explanation.
 When Modernism had completed its trajectory, it was felt that the entire range of styles it had introduced had exhausted their potential.
 Modernism as a project had come full circle.
 There was a terminal sense of finality, closure and disorientation.
 Now that all the –isms (from Fauvism to Futurism – Dadaism, Suprematism to Surrealism) were played out, what new direction could art possibly take?